This is the featured image of the Make Your Drum Sounds Lo-Fi blog article.

 ~ Full Mix - Unprocessed Drums

-As we can hear, the full mix sounds decent, but the drum section sounds kind of dry.
+As we can hear, the entire mix sounds decent, but the drum section sounds dry.
 With some processing, it can sound much better.
+We will start by grouping the channels containing the drum elements together.

 ~Drum Group - Unprocessed